Some horse breeds are more prone to metabolic diseases, specifically pituitary pars intermedia dysfunction (PPID) and insulin dysregulation (ID).

 Horses in this data set were more likely to have both PPID and insulin dysregulation rather than only PPID.
 In fact, horses were more likely to have only insulin dysregulation or no identified endocrine disorder than to only have PPID.

-It is important to note that the majority of these horses and ponies were not tested using dynamic testing, suggesting these frequencies of endocrine disorders might be underestimated.
+Dynamic testing was not used on the majority of these horses and ponies.
+This suggests these frequencies of endocrine disorders might be underestimated.

 What You Need to Know About Equine PPID and ID